evanberkowitz/npr-sunday-puzzle-podcast/README.md

 there is an `Edit` option in the upper-right corner which, when clicked, also presents an `Add a Show by URL...` option.

+Some players may implement a stricter protocol than is supported by hosting the podcast as raw content on github.
+I am exploring other hosting options to allow these podcatchers to successfully subscribe.

 ### Technical Details

 The puzzle _used_ to be available as a podcast.
 But, for whatever reason, NPR